alexbevi/alexbevi.github.com/source/_posts/2018-10-01-technical-services-engineering-at-mongodb.markdown

 ### WHO AM I?

 I have been working in Application Development and Software Engineering for nearly two decades.
-I started off writing desktop applications in VB6, then eventually in VB.NET, C++ and C#.
+I started off writing desktop applications in QuickBASIC and Turbo Pascal, then eventually in VB6, VB.NET, C++ and C#.
 When it was time to shift focus to web development I started off with HTML/JS/CSS (as we all do :P), then eventually Flash/AS3, Flex, Python, Ruby/Rails and Node.js.

-I love solving problems programatically, and especially enjoy identifying opportunities for automation which can be addressed through custom tooling.
+I started writing software when I was a kid.
+First I wrote some automation tools for my mom's business.
+I then moved on to building tools to help me cheat at various games I was playing at the time, and eventually got more into emulator programming and reverse engineering.
+I guess you could say I've always loved solving problems programmatically, and especially enjoyed identifying opportunities for automation and custom tooling.

 This led me down an informal DevOps track, as I was finding there was a need for optimization in the infrastructure layers that my applications were deployed to.
 This led me deeper into Linux internals, system administration and network operations.